onlinehub0808/-smart-contract-best-practices/docs/known_attacks.md

 ##  Oracle Manipulation

 Protocols that rely on external data as inputs (from what's known as an [oracle](https://medium.com/better-programming/what-is-a-blockchain-oracle-f5ccab8dbd72?source=friends_link&sk=d921a38466df8a9176ed8dd767d8c77d)) automatically execute even if the data is incorrect, due to the nature of smart contracts.
-If a protocol relies on an oracle that is hacked, deprecated, or has malicious intent, all processes that depend on the oracle can now operate with disasterous affects.
+If a protocol relies on an oracle that is hacked, deprecated, or has malicious intent, all processes that depend on the oracle can now operate with disastrous effects.

 For example: